AdobeDocs/frameio-api/src/pages/guides/index.md

 ### Importing the Postman Collection

-1. Download the [sample Postman collection](https://raw.githubusercontent.com/AdobeDocs/frameio-api/refs/heads/main/src/static/downloads/postman/fio-v4-dev-api.postman_collection.json) and its corresponding [default environment](https://raw.githubusercontent.com/AdobeDocs/frameio-api/refs/heads/main/src/static/downloads/postman/fio-v4-dev-api.postman_environment.json).
-2. Import the downloaded collection and the default environment into Postman by choosing “Import...” from Postman’s File menu and selecting each of JSON files downloaded in Step 1.
+Fork or download the [public Postman collection](https://www.postman.com/adobe/workspace/frame-io-v4-public-api/collection/33150877-924315f2-cc62-45f5-8153-77ff2aaa9067?action=share&creator=33150877&active-environment=33150877-cffd66a8-23bd-4c50-8891-29157ead1185)

-The collection, named Frame.io V4 Developer API, contains all of the public endpoints that comprise the V4 API.
-The environment, named Frame V4 Developer API Default Env, is intended to serve as a template (i.e. may be duplicated or forked within Postman) for setting user-specific environment variables for testing, or, for now, you might also choose to update it directly.
+The collection, named Frame.io Developer API Collection, contains all of the public endpoints that comprise the V4 API.
+The environment, named 'Default', is intended to serve as a template (i.e. may be duplicated or forked within Postman) for setting user-specific environment variables for testing, or, for now, you might also choose to update it directly.

-Once the collection and environment are imported, you should be able to view both within Postman.
+If downloading, once the collection and environment are imported, you should be able to view both within Postman.
 The environment contains default URLs for the `BASE_URL` and `IMS_BASE_URL` variables, but other environment variables are empty and will need to be filled in by you.
 ![alt image](./image_2.png)

 ### Authentication Setup